heig-vd-dai-course/heig-vd-dai-course/12.01-http-and-curl/01-course-material/PRESENTATION.md

 HTTP headers are used to pass metadata to/from the server.

-- `Accept` - The media types accepted by the client
+- `Accept` - The media types accepted by the client.
-- `Content-Type` - The media type of the body
+- `Content-Type` - The media type of the body.
-- `Content-Length` - The length of the body
+- `Content-Length` - The length of the body.
-- `User-Agent` - The user agent of the client
+- `User-Agent` - The user agent of the client.
-- `Host`- The host of the server
+- `Host`- The host of the server.
-- `Set-Cookie` - The cookies set by the server
+- `Set-Cookie` - The cookies set by the server.

 ### HTTP content negotiation

 The `Accept` header is used to negotiate the content type between the client and the server.
 These are based on the MIME types:

-- `Accept: text/html` - HTML
+- `Accept: text/html` - HTML.
-- `Accept: application/json` - JSON
+- `Accept: application/json` - JSON.
 - etc.

 The same URL can return different content types based on the `Accept` header.

-### HTTP sessions
+### HTTP sessions (1/2)

 As HTTP is based on the request-response model, each request is independent of the others.
 This is called a stateless protocol.